SpeechColab/GigaSpeech/README.md

 ```

 ### Metadata structure walkthrough
-Metadata is stored in single json file(GigaSpeech.json), and we intentionally design the structure as simple as possible, below is a skeleton example:
+Metadata is stored in a single json file(GigaSpeech.json), and we intentionally design the structure as simple as possible:

 ```json
 {